elizabeth-poggie/elizabeth-poggie/_content/notes/16-user-interfaces.md

 # Responsive Design

 Have you ever been on a website that sucks to use?
-When you were trying to access my notes on mobile, was it annoying to use?
+When you were trying to access my notes on mobile in the first weeks of the class, was it annoying to use?

 Any creative trade requires both technique (HTML, CSS) as well as design.
 So what is responsive web design?